br3ndonland/dotfiles/README.md

     ```sh
     # Generate a PGP key
+    # When the key is generated, Keybase will automatically export it to GPG.
     keybase pgp gen
     # Sync PGP key with Keybase using Keybase servers
     keybase pgp push-private 16digit_PGPkeyid